 Cairo Int'l Festival for Contemporary and Experimental Theatre

-The festival, headed by Sameh Mahran, will honor two Egyptian theatre icons, famous actor Ezzat El-Alaily and puppeteer Nagy Shaker, who died last month at the age of 86.
+The festival, which ends 21 September, will honor two Egyptian theatre icons, famous actor Ezzat El-Alaily and puppeteer Nagy Shaker, who died last month at the age of 86, in addition to a few other international theatre icons including American playwright David Henry Hwang and German Theatre scholar Hans-Thies Lehmann.

-The festival committee, who announced the launch of a YouTube channel, has chosen 25 shows out of 160 submissions from 35 countries, including Brazil, Tunisia and Kuwait.
+The Festival has chosen 25 shows out of 160 submissions from 35 countries, including China, Canda, Switzerland, France, Poland, Russia, Mexico, Italy, Georgia, Morocco, Brazil, Tunisia, UAE, Syria, Palestine, and Kuwait.
 The performances will be staged on numerous theatres across Cairo.

-The Cairo Int'l Festival for Experimental Theatre launched in the late 1980s.
+The Cairo International Festival for Experimental Theatre launched in the late 1980s.
 It was suspended in 2011 and returned as the Cairo Int'l Festival for Contemporary and Experimental Theatre in 2016.

 For more arts and culture news and updates, follow Ahram Online Arts and Culture on Twitter at @AhramOnlineArts and on Facebook at Ahram Online: Arts & Culture